Noah Gragson: 2016–2018: Wauters Motorsports and Kyle Busch Motorsports

-He returned to the No. 18 KBM truck for the 2018 season.
+Gragson returned to the No. 18 KBM truck for the 2018 season.

-A week after wrecking with two laps to go while battling with Johnny Sauter for the win at Dover, Gragson dominated at Kansas in the 37 Kind Days 250 leading 128 out of 167 laps to score his second career win.
+A week after wrecking with two laps to go while battling with Johnny Sauter for the win at Dover, Gragson dominated at Kansas in the 37 Kind Days 250, leading 128 out of 167 laps to score his second career win.

 During qualifying at Pocono Raceway, Gragson fell ill and was not cleared to race.
 Erik Jones replaced him for the race, but he was granted a playoff waiver and will still contend for the championship.

-Gragson finished second in the points standings, after finishing third at Homestead.
+Gragson finished second in the points standings after finishing third at Homestead.